 Real life examples

-13 year old Chelsea* sent sexy images of herself to a friend and two boys.
+A 13 year old girl sent sexy images of herself to a friend and two boys.
 Police found out about the images.
-Chelsea and her friends ended up receiving a caution from the police, but could have been charged with creation and distribution of child pornography.
+The girl and her friends ended up receiving a caution from the police, but could have been charged with creation and distribution of child pornography.

-14 year old Matthew downloaded a video to his mobile of a girl his age having sex with two boys.
+In another case, a 14 year old boy downloaded a video to his mobile of a girl his age having sex with two boys.
 The video was passed around his school.
-Matthew was charged with child pornography offences.
+The boy was charged with child pornography offences.

-The maximum penalties for child pornography can be up to 15 years in gaol and being placed on the sex offender register.
+The maximum penalties for child pornography can be up to 15 years in jail and being placed on the sex offender register.

 The penalties are high because the laws were meant to stop adults from sexually abusing children.
 When the laws were passed, nobody realised that they might also be used against young people who took pictures of themselves or other people of their own age.